-The NeXus raw data file hierarchy is the consequence of some considerations: When looking at a beamline it is easy to discern different components: beam optic components, sample position, detectors and such.
-It comes quite natural to store the data for each component in a separate group.
-This approach explains the list of beamline components in the NX instrument group.
-As there can be multiple instances of the same kind of equipment, like slits or detectors, in a given beamline it becomes necesseary to add a type information to the group name.
-This type information is the NeXus class name.
+NeXus raw data file hierarchy is the consequence of some practical considerations.
+When looking at a beamline it is easy to discern different components: beam optic components, sample position, detectors and such.
+It is quite natural to mirror this physical separation with a logical arrangement of storing the data from each component in a separate group.
+This approach explains the list of beamline components in the NXinstrument group presented in TableI.
+As there can be multiple instances of the same kind of equipment, like slits or detectors, in a given beamline it becomes necessary to add type information to the group name, which is provided by the NeXus class name.
 By convention NeXus class names start with the prefix NX.
 Each NeXus group describing a beamline component contains further groups and fields describing the component.
-Fields can be single numbers or arrays, as appropriate to the data to be described.
+A field can contain a single number, a text string or an array, as appropriate to the data to be described.

-The requirement to store multiple related experiments in the same file or to capture a complete workflow in a file causes the beamline component hierarchy to be pushed one level deeper into a NXentry group in the hierarchy.
-The NXentry group thus represents one experiment or a TABLE I. Overview of the structure of a NeXus raw data file
+The requirement to store multiple related experiments in the same file or to capture a complete workflow in a file causes the beamline component hierarchy to be pushed one level deeper into an NXentry group in the hierarchy.
+The NXentry group thus represents one experiment (or a processed data entry, as will be discussed later).
+The NXentry group also holds the experiment metadata, such as the date and time at which it was performed.